itsjfx/csi/README.md

     stop                Stop a Cloudshell
-    ssm                 SSM to a Cloudshell (requires Session Manager plugin) execute             Executes a command on a Cloudshell (requires Session Manager Plugin)
+    ssm                 SSM to a Cloudshell (requires Session Manager plugin) execute             Executes a command on a Cloudshell (requires Session Manager Plugin) genie               Magically gives you a Cloudshell with the right access in your VPC

 options:
   -h, --help            show this help message and exit